TimSchopf/KeyphraseVectorizers/README.md

 specified, English `stop_words` are removed, and the `pos_pattern` extracts keywords that have 0 or more adjectives, followed by 1 or more nouns using the English spaCy part-of-speech tags.
 In addition, the spaCy pipeline components `['parser', 'attribute_ruler', 'lemmatizer', 'ner']` are excluded by default to increase efficiency.
-If you choose a different `spacy_pipeline`, you may have to exclude/include different pipeline components for the spaCy POS tagger to work properly.
+If you choose a different `spacy_pipeline`, you may have to exclude/include different pipeline components using the `spacy_exclude` parameter for the spaCy POS tagger to work properly.

 ```python